 The Dispute Over the “Conscription Law”

 The “conscription law,” which would compel at least some ultra-Orthodox Israelis to military service, like other Israelis, was presented as the impasse that halted the formation of a coalition.
-It was supported by Lieberman’s party and opposed by the Ultra-Orthodox parties, and no compromise could be reached.
-Granted, some believe this dispute merely served as a pretext for Lieberman not to join Netanyahu’s government.
-Without offering an opinion on the sincerity of Lieberman’s objection, the following is an explanation of the conscription law and the associated controversy.
+It was supported by Liberman’s party and opposed by the Ultra-Orthodox parties, and no compromise could be reached.
+Granted, some believe this dispute merely served as a pretext for Liberman not to join Netanyahu’s government.
+Without offering an opinion on the sincerity of Liberman’s objection, the following is an explanation of the conscription law and the associated controversy.